Walkable Wineries in the Napa Valley

 Orin Swift Cellars – This venue, right in the center of St. Helena’s shopping mecca, offers meticulously crafted wines of many varietals — perhaps the only thing more gorgeous than the wines are the labels.

-Velo Vino, the Clif Family Tasting Room – Velo Vino combines a love of wines with a love of cycling.
-Clif Family also produces an extensive line of condiments and other foods.
-Its back patio is often the site for live music and the Bruschetteria, its own food truck.
+Clif Family Tasting Room – Clif Family combines a love of wines with a love of cycling.
+They also produce an extensive line of condiments and other foods.
+The casual back patio is often the site for live music and the Bruschetteria, its own food truck.

 Olabisi Wines – This charming tasting room is just off the main drag of Lincoln Avenue and features limited production of Cabernet, Pinot Noir, Petite Sirah, and Chardonnay.